Interesting time capsules but some are too ‘Punch’ like for my liking.

 Nice Hartmann card from pre-history.
-I don’t think the food safety people who be too impressed by this timeless scene!
+I don’t think the food safety people would be too impressed by this timeless scene!

-A rural scene from a bygone era and now only scene at Vintage Steam Rallies.
+A rural scene from a bygone era and now only seen at Vintage Steam Rallies.

 No publisher, postally used in 1908.